A node is any device—physical, virtual, cloud, network device, etc.—that is under management by Chef Infra.

 run_listsetting allows roles and/or recipes to be added to the node.

-- The command line can also be used to edit JSON files and files that are related to third-party services, such as Amazon EC2, where the JSON files can contain per-instance metadata that is stored in a file on-disk and then read by Chef Infra Client as required.
+- The command line can also be used to edit JSON files and files that are related to third-party services, such as Amazon EC2, where the JSON files can contain metadata fore each instance that is stored in a file on-disk and then read by Chef Infra Client as required.

 Was this page helpful?